Is Iceland Expensive? Your Budgeting Guide

 Transportation: The best way to see more of the country is to rent a car.
-You could easily take day trips to the famous Golden Circle or to the south coast, or drive along the entire Ring Road.
+You could easily take day trips to the famous Golden Circle or to the south coast, or drive the full circle on an Iceland Ring Road trip.

 Public transportation isn’t impossible but not easy to do to get around, especially if you don’t have an unlimited amount of time.
 Renting a car will allow you the freedom to pull the car over at any attraction or breathtaking view as well!

-- Browse our self-drive tours in Iceland for the road trip of a lifetime
+- Browse these self-drive tours in Iceland for the road trip of a lifetime.

 Another transport cost you have to take into consideration is the shuttle bus from Keflavík Airport into Reykjavík.

 You may pick up your rental car from the airport, or your tour company may include a private transfer as part of your package.
 But, generally speaking, the cheapest and most efficient way to reach the capital is with the Flybus.
-Prices start around 6,700 ISK (44 EUR, 53 USD, £40) for a return ticket.
+Prices start around ISK 6,700 (EUR 44/USD 53/GBP 40) for a return ticket.